How/where/when/why was ISBNPA started (2000-5)? Divergent perspectives from the progenitors

 Theresa Nicklas, DrPH, Distinguished Emeritus Professor, Baylor College of Medicine

-Wayne Miller, PhD, Provost, Pacific Northwest U of Health Sciences
+Wayne Miller, PhD, Provost and Acting President, Pacific Northwest U of Health Sciences

 David Crawford, PhD, Deakin Distinguished Emeritus Professor, Deakin U